 Employers must permit employees to take unpaid compassionate leave to care for terminally ill children or close relatives.

 Pregnant employees can take paid maternity leave, beginning 8 weeks before birth and ending 8 weeks after child birth.
 For multiple births or cesarean, the work restrictions post-delivery are extended to a minimum 12 weeks.
 In case the maternity leave was reduced before delivery, the paid leave is extended accordingly after delivery to a maximum 16 weeks.
 Maternity pay is 100% of employees’ average wages in the last 13 weeks of employment.
 Following maternity leave, employees can also take parental leave.

-Both employers and employees make contributions to social insurance to finance accident, sickness, unemployment, and pension funds
+Both employers and employees make contributions to social insurance to fund accident, sickness, unemployment, and pension benefits.